typelevel/typelevel.github.com/_posts/2014-09-02-typelevel-scala.md

 * The Typesafe Scala compiler is focused on stability and compatibility with Java.
 * The LAMP/EPFL Dotty compiler is focused on providing a practical implementation of the DOT calculus.
-* The Scala.js compiler is focused on targeting Javascript as a backend language.
+* The Scala.js compiler is focused on targeting JavaScript as a backend platform.
 * The Scala Virtualized compiler is focused on language virtualization and staging.
-* The planned Scala.Meta (formerly Macro Paradise) compiler is focused on metaprogramming.
+* The Scala.Meta system aims to provide portable metaprogramming facilities across a variety of Scala compilers.
 * There are several research and private variants of the Scala compiler in development and use by a variety of academic and commercial organizations.
 * The IDEs provide their own Scala variants which more or less accurately approximate Typesafe Scala.